 The foundation of every successful relationship is clear communication, and recruiter-candidate relationships are no different.
-If you’re not asking candidates how they perceive your hiring process, you’re relying on pure guesswork when it comes to connecting with candidates in a meaningful way.
+If you’re not asking candidates for feedback, you’re relying on guesswork when it comes to connecting with candidates in a meaningful way.
+That’s the magic of candidate experience survey questions.

-Candidate experience surveys take the guesswork out of creating high-quality candidate relationships by allowing you to gather candidate feedback on your hiring efforts.
-Armed with genuine feedback straight from the most reliable source—the candidates—you’ll be able to fine-tune your recruiting to ensure each and every candidate receives a winning experience.
+These surveys take the ambiguity out of creating candidate relationships by allowing you to gather feedback on your hiring efforts.
+Armed with genuine input straight from the most reliable source—the candidates—you’ll be able to fine-tune your recruiting to ensure each and every candidate has a winning candidate experience.

 When constructing your surveys, making them anonymous is the best way to encourage honest opinions.
 Candidates want to secure a job, and a lack of anonymity pressures them into designing responses that provide a better shot at an offer.